marklogic/java-client-api/CONTRIBUTING.md

 1. Clone this repository on your machine.
 2. Choose the appropriate branch (usually develop)
-3. Ensure you are using Java 8 or Java 11
+3. Ensure you are using Java 8 or Java 11 or Java 17 (the JVM version used to compile should not matter as compiler flags are set to ensure the compiled code will run on Java 8; Jenkins pipelines also exist to ensure that the tests pass on Java 8, 11, and 17, and thus they should for you locally as well; note that if you load the project into an IDE, you should use Java 8 in case your IDE does not process the build.gradle config that conditionally brings in JAXB dependencies required by Java 9+.)
 4. Verify that you can build the client by running `./gradlew build -x test`

 "Running the tests" in the context of developing and submitting a pull request refers to running the tests found